 If your child is sick, especially with contagious diseases such as conjunctivitis, flu, or a bad cough, please keep him/her home until the illness is no longer in the contagious stage.
 Sick children will be sent home.
-If your child is diagnosed with mumps, chicken pox, strep throat or staph infections please notify the office.
+If your child is diagnosed with mumps, chicken pox, strep throat or staph infections or any highly contagious disease, please notify the office.
 This will benefit your child as well as his/her classmates.
 Children who have experienced high fevers should not be sent back to school until 24 hours have passed since the fever has abated.